 We performed our annual impairment assessment of all reporting units as of October 1, 2022 and determined there was no impairment of goodwill.
-Based on these impairment assessments, the fair values of our United States electrical construction and facilities services segment, our United States mechanical construction and facilities services segment, our United States industrial services segment exceeded their carrying values by approximately \$1,135.3 million, \$2,580.5 million, \$1,035.9 million, and \$48.0 million, respectively.
+Based on these impairment assessments, the fair values of our United States electrical construction and facilities services segment, our United States mechanical construction and facilities services segment, our United States building services segment, and our United States industrial services segment exceeded their carrying values by approximately \$1,135.3 million, \$2,580.5 million, \$1,035.9 million, and \$48.0 million, respectively.